floridop/MNXB11-BASH/homework4/README.md

 git push origin homework4
 ```

+T3.5.
+Send a new submission on Canvas if you already submitted before.

 ## Task 4 (1 points):
-4.1.
+T4.1.
+Familiarize with the `production/smhifilter.sh` script.
+Learn and understand how to use it.

+T4.2.
 Copy the smhicleaner.sh production script from the MNXB11-BASH repository:
 ```
 cp ~/git/MNXB11-BASH/casestudy/production/smhifilter.sh ~/git/MNXB11-homework/homework4/
 ```

-4.2.
-Make requested changes TODO to the smhicleaner.sh script

-4.3.
+T4.3.
+Modify the script smhifilter.sh script by adding a filter of your choice  (1 point).
+You can use the commands listed in slide 9
+Suggestion: if possible, reuse it during the project, but it's not mandatory.
+This task can be a shared activity done by the whole project team, but each of the team members must submit individually.

+While you work on the code you can add, commit and push as much as you want, put please make sure that the final commit before submission is as in the next step.

+T4.4.
 Add, commit and push to your remote

 ```
 git add smhifilter.sh